ryantmoore/ryantmoore-hugo/content/publication/polling-places-pharmacies-and-public-health-vote-vax-2012/index.md

   - admin
   - William Benson
   - Lynda A. Anderson
-publication: In *American Journal of Public Health*
+publication: *American Journal of Public Health*
 abstract: US national elections, which draw sizable numbers of older voters, take place during flu-shot season and represent an untapped opportunity for large-scale delivery of vaccinations.
 In 2012, Vote \& Vax deployed a total of